 Montessori is a method of education which allows

-every child to achieve their full potential in their own, unique way.
+every child to reach their full potential in their own, unique way.

 In a Montessori class, children can:

 - choose materials specific to their interest and stage of development

 - examine and discover with all their senses

 - follow their own pace